What are Green Smoothies?

 If you ask someone in the Western hemisphere to write down the first healthy food they can think of, chances are they’ll write “a-p-p-l-e.”
 Apples are the quintessential fruit, and of all the varieties of apples, green apples have reserved a spot on most smoothie recipe lists, and for good reason.

 First and foremost, green apples contain a generous amount of dietary fiber which is great for maintaining a healthy digestive tract and reducing the risk of colon cancer.
-There are also enzymes in green apples which can ease digestion.
+There are also enzymes in green apples that can ease digestion.

 It is also worth noting that green apples contain both flavonoids and polyphenols, antioxidants great for promoting longevity and preventing cell degeneration.
 Green apples are often added to many smoothie recipes for their taste, but as we can see, these flavorful fruits offer more value than simply pleasing our palates.